rlahiri/Capstone-II/README.md

 The focus of this project was to build a successful logistic regression model to predict early hospital readmission (in less than 30 days) in diabetes patients.

-The dataset and all reference materials are available in a .zip file.
+The dataset and a reference file are both available as .csv files.